CAMeL-Lab/palmyra/README.txt

 INTRODUCTION
 ------------

-PALMYRA is a highly configurable platform independent graphical dependency tree visualization and editing software.
-PALMYRA has been specifically designed for morphologically rich languages and thus has a number of features to support the complexities of these languages, and especially supporting easy change of morphological tokenization through edits, additions, deletions and splits/merges of words.
+PALMYRA is a configurable platform independent graphical dependency tree visualization and editing software.
+PALMYRA has been designed with morphologically rich languages in mind, and thus has a number of features to support the complexities of these languages, especially for supporting easy change of morphological tokenization through edits, additions, deletions and splits/merges of words.
 It can also be used to annotate a multitude of linguistic features.
 PALMYRA uses an intuitive drag-and-drop metaphor for editing tree structures.
 Palmyra can be configured to be used with any dependency representation.

-This demo is of Palmyra 2.0, an enhanced version of the work described in Javed et. al. (2018).

 This resource was developed at the Computational Approaches to Modeling Language (CAMeL) Lab in New York University Abu Dhabi.